PluginsOCSInventory-NG/bitlockerstatus/README.md

 # bitlockerstatus
-Retrieve status of bitlocker Windows volumes
+Retrieve status of bitlocker Windows volumes with recovery key if exist